 Ohio transplant William Singer founded Royal Castle in 1938.
 The original location at 7957 NE 2nd Avenue in Miami was razed long ago.

-Singer’s inspiration was the White Castle hamburger chain which was all over Ohio and had been founded more than 25 years earlier in Wichita, Kansas.
+Singer was inspired by the White Castle System hamburger chain, which was spread throughout Ohio and had been founded more than 25 years earlier in Wichita, Kansas.

 By the time that White Castle had migrated to South Florida in 1959, Royal Castle had a stranglehold on all of the mini-burger-loving folks of Miami.